-Interviewed By Chris Kapfer
+Interviewed by Chris Kapfer

 At a recent roundtable hosted by The Asian Banker, industry experts from banks and financial institutions across Asia offered a comprehensive overview of the current challenges and potential solutions in cross-border payments.